ebamberg/research-projects-ml/README.md

 Two notable projects: the finetuning of LLama 3.1 and the implementation of Control Nets with diffusers.

+- LLM Finetuning of LLama 3.1
+- Diffusers - How to Use Control Nets
+- Running MLFlow server/UI on Google colab

 ## Project 1: LLM Finetuning of LLama 3.1
 ### Overview